Welcome to my world

 Software Engineering Intern

-After enjoying the previous summer working at LeaseMagnets & becoming extremely tired of Zoom university, I returned to LeaseMagnets the winter 2021 semester to continue my web development journey!
-I had a lot more responsibilities and a broader range of projects this time around, check out all of the details here.
+After enjoying the previous summer working at LeaseMagnets & becoming extremely tired of Zoom university, I returned to LeaseMagnets the winter 2021 semester to continue my web development journey.
+This time around, I had a lot more responsibilities and a broader range of projects.
+Check out everything I worked on here.

 LeaseMagnets logo